 A product idea that survives the screening stage is subjected to business analysis.
 At this point, the question is “can the company make enough money on the product to justify the investment?”
 To answer this question, companies need to forecast the probable sales of the product, assuming various pricing strategies.

-In addition, they estimate the costs associated with producing the product at various levels of production.
+Also, they estimate the costs associated with producing the product at various levels of production.
 Given these projections, the company calculates the potential cash flow and return on investment that will be achieved if the product is introduced.

 The next step is generally to create and test a few samples, (prototypes) of the product, including the packaging.
 During this stage, the various elements of the marketing mix are put together.
 Then, the company evaluates the feasibility of large-scale production and specifies the resources required to bring the product to market.
-The specimen is subjected to proper criticisms so as to come out with a better-packaged product.
+The specimen is subjected to proper criticisms to come out with a better-packaged product.

-During the product-testing stage, a small group of consumers actually use the product, usually in comparison tests with existing brands.
+During the product-testing stage, a small group of consumers uses the product, usually in comparison tests with existing brands.
 If the results are good, the next step is test marketing, introducing the product in selected or segmented areas of the country and monitoring consumer reactions.
 This is expensive and time-consuming.

 Both the technical aspect (features, size, quality, colors, etc) and market acceptance, as it relates to taste, brand, packaging, and price, are tested.
 Areas of objections and criticisms are noted and fine-tuned to meet the consumers’ desired needs and wants.